 Particularly last two years ( 2015-2017 ) the rocketing prices of mao cha made many tea businessmen and tea companies focusing more on shu cha which consequently put more load on shu processing companies.
 As they have higher demand but same capacity , to please the customer ( actually to make more money ) , the speeding up the fermentation time for each batch.

 Why they all make more shu pu-erh than sheng?
 Simple answer.
 It cheaper.
-The tea leafs taste is mostly influenced by fermentation so it doesn’t really matter what kind of material ( type of tree or origin ) you use.
+The tea leafs taste is mostly influenced by fermentation so in certain price range products it doesn’t really matter what kind of material ( type of tree or origin ) you use.
 Mostly its a mix of cheap bush tea leafs.

 As we know, different mixtures with same fermentation can give different taste ( different tea leafs have different reaction on fermentation. ) and so the same tea leafs with different fermentation ( time, temp. moister, way and intervals of tossing fermenting leafs ) .

 The whole point is that very good shu pu-erh made from arbor trees now or in past few years would be logically very expensive.
 There are some arbor shu pu around, mostly which don’t sell well in sheng pu-erh estate , but you can get much better shu pu made from bush tea.

 Firstly , just because bigger range to choose from and mixtures to match your taste buds and secondly , the shu pu-erh masters have much bigger experience to ferment bush tea leafs , since much more orders are with this type.

 Other think you can spot out in Menghai is that there are no many old shu pu around.
 One reason is , they are just sold out.